What Qualifies as a Home Warranty Emergency?

 What Usually Does NOT Qualify

-Surprisingly, a loss of air conditioning is typically not classified as an emergency by most providers — it's considered a comfort issue rather than a safety threat, unless temperatures are extreme.
+Surprisingly, a loss of air conditioning is typically not classified as an emergency by most providers.
+It's considered a comfort issue rather than a safety threat, unless temperatures are extreme or vulnerable occupants (elderly, infants, medically fragile) are involved.
 Similarly, a single non-functioning appliance like a dishwasher or refrigerator rarely triggers emergency protocols.

 24/7 Availability & Emergency Response Times by Company

 Understanding home warranty response times is crucial when selecting a provider.
-Here's how the leading companies stack up on emergency availability and dispatch speed.
+Here's how the leading companies stack up on emergency availability and dispatch speed in 2026.

 Company-by-Company Comparison